 In conclusion, most succulents will need some kind of protection from frost, all depending on the climate and how cold it gets in your particular location.
 If the frosts are only occasional and it never snows, all is well and succulents will only need a frost cloth over them on those frosty nights.
 If lots of snow settles for longer periods, succulents will need to be brought indoors/in a greenhouse.

-Sempervivums and small leaved Sedums will survive some pretty cold conditions and can stay outdoors permanently.
+Sempervivum and small leaved Sedum will survive some pretty cold conditions and can stay outdoors permanently.

 If you have favourite frost hardy succulent, you can share with us below in the comments